daizeuz-dred/Axion-AOSP-v2.4-SOLACE-QPR1-for-spaced-Initial-Build/README.md

 4. Flash: ROM `.zip`.
 5. Reboot: System.

 🪲 Known Bugs
 - Whatsapp & Snapchat not working: Still haven't found any fix for this.
 - Also the server will be expired, don't have much time to find any fixes.
 - If there's more then you tell me and send me proper logs.**

 ✅ Changelogs
+- Screen flickering is fixed.
 - Kernel: Switched to 4.19.325-cip128-st12-Nebula-prime+ by @HELLINFIX.
 - Lag fix: Adjusted blur resolution divisor for improved frame stability in heavy UI elements.
 - Ram Management: Improve the ram management.